-Lyft to Pay $2.1 Million for Deceptive earnings Claims!
+Lyft to Pay $2.1 Million for Deceptive Earnings Claims!

 Lyft Slapped With $2.1 Million Fine for Misleading Driver Ads!